-Over the past ten years we have championed horror theatre, proudly presenting programmes featuring new writing, adaptations of literary classics, immersive interactive experiences, LGBTQ+ cabaret, musicals, opera, burlesque, live podcast recordings, comedy, clowning, puppetry, storytelling, magic, midnight mind-reading and Séance shows, film screenings with live choirs, radio and playwriting competitions, lectures ... and much more!
+Over the past ten years we have championed horror theatre, proudly presenting programmes featuring new writing, adaptations of literary classics, immersive interactive experiences, LGBTQIA+ cabaret, musicals, opera, burlesque, live podcast recordings, comedy, clowning, puppetry, storytelling, magic, midnight mind-reading and Séance shows, film screenings with live choirs, radio and playwriting competitions, lectures ... and much more!

 In honour of the past ten years of the London Horror Festival we have been using the hashtag #Celebrating10YearsOfTheLHF across our social media channels

 Festival Director and Producer: Katy Danbury

-Memories and TESTIMONIALS:
+Memories and Testimonials:

-(The Agency 2019):
+(The Agency 2019)

 My favourite memory of the festival...
 Performing in 'The Agency', an immersive piece in which the audience took over as the Ministry of Justice and their decisions changed what happened in the show.
 One night they made all the wrong choices so we put the whole audience to death by putting dollops of lethal lube on their foreheads.
 Good times.
 It's still the show I am most proud of being involved in.

-Blackshaw Theatre (Scare Slam 2016-2019):
+Blackshaw Theatre Company

 We are so pleased to have made a home for the 'Scare Slam' at the London Horror Festival.
 The festival team are fantastically organised, responsive and friendly, and seriously know their stuff in terms of horror, theatre, and promotion.
 It's been great working with other horror fans, and creating a network of like-minded artists by taking part in the festival.

-The Off-Off-Off-Broadway Company (Mr Fox 2019):
+The Off-Off-Off-Broadway Company

 After my first taste of LHF with "Peaceful", a show I perform with my cohorts at The Off-Off-Off-Broadway Company, I couldn't have picked a more welcoming and engaged audience for my first ever solo project, "A Curse of Saints".
 Although I was terrified to be alone on stage, I felt wrapped by the warm and fuzzy embrace of the festival and all involved.
 For a fest revolving around the dark and even gruesome, LHF is ironically the warmest, friendliest experience on the Fringe scene.
 LHF remains one of our absolute favourite festivals.
 Not only is it the one-stop shop for lovers of dark tales, but Katy Danbury ensures it all runs as smoothly as possible, and there's always such a strong spirit of camaraderie.
 May it be undead forever!

-Fantastic Garlands (Mother Must Die?!
-2019):
+(Mother Must Die?!
+2019)

 We had great fun being part of the London Horror Festival this year, and felt very supported by Katy and the Pleasance.
 From start to finish we had all the information and support we needed, and we would really love to be a part of the festival again.
 In fact, our only regret is that we didn't get to see more of the excellent and varied programme that was on!

-PopHorror (He's Behind You! - The Slasher Panto 2019):
+(He's Behind You! - The Slasher Panto 2019 & Brexit Chainsaw Massacre 2016)

 PopHorror loves taking part in the London Horror Festival because it promotes such a diverse range of artists, performance styles and shows, all united by a gleeful love of horror.
 The LHF team are accessible and supportive, and really care about curating what is now a landmark festival of live arts.

-(Children of the QuornTM 2019):
+(Children of the QuornTM 2019)

 We have only positive things to say - the whole team was a delight to work with, was super helpful when we needed you, and everything ran like a well-oiled machine from where we were standing!
 Thank you so much for letting us get involved and for all your hard work putting it on

-The Electric Head (Go To Hell!
-2019):
+The Electric Head